-An obligatory appendix to the application is the data management plan where you describe how you manage your research data and make them available after the project has been completed.
-Even if the project will not produce data to be stored or if it will use existing, openly available data, you should still append a data management plan to your application.
+A separate, obligatory appendix to the application is the data management plan, in which you describe how you manage your research data during the project and make them available after the research project has been completed.
+Even if your project will not produce data to be stored or if you will use existing, openly available data, you should still append a data management plan to your application.
 In the appendix, describe your data management as briefly as possible.
 Answer the questions concisely and where applicable.

 Draft the plan according to the structure below.
-You can use the data management planning tool DMPTuuli or draft the plan without it.
+If you want, you can use the data management planning tool DMPTuuli.
 The structure and contents of the appendix are the same regardless of which method you choose.

 - detailed Academy data management plan guidelines and best practices in DMPTuuli